Maciek-cod/REVcalc/README.md

 03/16/2020 03/17/2020 USD BUY EBAY - EBAY INC COM - TRD EBAY B 3 at 20.00 Agency.
 3 20.00 (60.00)
 03/19/2020 03/18/2020 USD SELL EBAY - EBAY INC COM - TRD EBAY S 2 at 30.00 Agency. -2 30.00 60.00

 When the user uploads the file, all transactions are analysed and added to the "Transaction" table.
-If the transaction is a sale transaction profit on each sale is caclulated by subtracting the selling price of the stock from the first stock purchased and adds extra rows to the "Sell_detail" table with links to the purchased transactions and profits from their sales.
-In order to see the profit and the tax to pay, user needs to click '**Report**'.
+If the transaction is a sale transaction profit on each sale is calculated by subtracting the selling price of the stock from the first stock purchased and adds extra rows to the "Sell_detail" table with links to the purchased transactions and profits from their sales.
+In order to see the profit and the tax to pay, the user needs to click '**Report**'.

 ### Files created